Skip to content

 • Once you arrive, the dental team checks how you’re feeling and makes sure you’re comfortable.

 • The effects may begin gradually, and most people describe feeling sleepy, relaxed, or heavy-limbed.
+Learn more about emergency dental care in Pickering.

 Before all of this happens, earlier conversations cover any health concerns.
 Your medical history helps the dentist figure out the best plan, including safe dosage.
 Because the medication can make you drowsy, someone else should take you to and from the office.
 You’ll want that extra support until the medicine fully wears off.